c4cs/c4cs.github.io/_lectures/f18/week9.markdown

   ControlMaster auto
   ControlPath ~/.ssh/_%r@%h:%p
   ControlPersist 43200

-Host mmd  # Use your own initials or fave shortcut HostName oncampus-course.engin.umich.edu
-  User mmdarden  # Use your own uniqname
 ```

----

-# Tips and Tricks Update

 - When connecting to CAEN (with `ssh caen`)
   - First login requires password and DUO